 17. Pit Bulls Against Misinformation

-Pit Bulls Against Misinformation may deter you a bit if you do not have a pit bull.
-The good news is that this organization does not just help pit bulls but all dog breeds.
+Pit Bulls Against Misinformation may deter you if you don’t have a pit bull.
+But, the good news is that the organization doesn’t just help pit bulls but all dog breeds.

 What pet assistance programs does Pit Bulls Against Misinformation have?

-- Rescue: Grant up to $1,000 for rescue groups who save dogs with medical needs from the shelter’s euthanasia.
+- Rescue: Grant up to $1,000 for rescue groups that save dogs with medical needs from the shelter’s euthanasia.

 - Shelter: Offers grants for shelter needs, including building dog runs, adding kennels, starting foster and off-site adoption, toys, pet adoption photographer fees, obedience training, tech funding, and animal control.

-- Good Samaritan: It’s a grant for people who’ve found stray animals in need of emergency vet care nearby, food, crate, leash, and related.
+- Good Samaritan: It’s a grant for people who’ve found stray animals needing emergency vet care nearby, food, crate, leash, and related.